Azure/batch-shipyard/docs/13-batch-shipyard-configuration-pool.md

   * (required for custom image) `custom_image` defines the custom image to
     use:
     * (required for custom image) `image_uris` defines a list of page blob VHDs to use for the pool.
-These should be bare URIs with SAS keys.
+These should be bare URLs without SAS keys.
-    * (required for custom image) `node_agent` is the node agent sku id to use with this image.
+    * (required for custom image) `node_agent` is the node agent sku id to use with this custom image.
 You can view supported base images and their node agent sku ids with the `pool listskus` command.
 * (required) `vm_size` is the
 [Azure Virtual Machine Instance Size](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/).
 Please note that not all regions have every VM size available.